worddrop/humongous/README.md

 A library that helps you create readable and short numbers from numbers that are larger than 999.

 ## Installation
-Currently, the only reliable way (and recommended way) to install Humongous is by using PHP' package manager Composer.
+Currently, the only reliable way (and recommended way) to install Humongous is by using PHP's package manager Composer.

 ### Using Composer
 ``` json